 Consider this tweet by Sally Kohn –

 The Chinese media, in this case, did a much better job of actually investigating the issue.
-They tried to connect the narrative of the boy with the narrative of the culture as a whole, the school bullying, the violence not only in games but in television shows, the normalization of violence and availability of guns, they tried to explain his actions within a broader context.
-This Chinese attempt at understanding was taken badly back at the United States, as though the Chinese were exploiting a terrible tragedy to badmouth the United States.
+They tried to connect the narrative of the boy with the narrative of the culture as a whole, the school bullying, the violence not only in games but in television shows, the normalization of violence, and the availability of guns; they tried to explain his actions within a broader context.
+This Chinese attempt at understanding was taken badly back at the United States, as though the Chinese were exploiting a tragedy to badmouth the United States.
 However, as the author of the book states, this is exactly how the Chinese media also covered a mass murder that occurred in China.
-The Chinese were not trying to exploit a tragedy at all, they were, like most Asians are conditioned to do since birth, simply looking at the broader context of actions.
+The Chinese were not trying to exploit a tragedy at all.
+They were, like most Asians are conditioned to do since birth, simply looking at the broader context of actions.
 The book describes various examples and studies that demonstrate this to be the case, and I highly recommend you give it a read.
-It’s enlightening, in many, many ways.
+It’s enlightening in many, many ways.

-The war is ongoing, and it is waged consciously by those in power, and unconsciously by regular government-trusting white Americans who are not unkind, but who are made ignorant by a media, and by their own blaring ethnocentrism.
-I generalize, and certainly, this is not the case or many Americans, but those who are better informed know full well that apart from themselves, the generalization holds true.
-This war is waged by the military in Iraq, it is waged by drones in Pakistan and Yemen, it is waged by proxy against Palestine, it is waged by the police force in Ferguson and in New York, and it is waged to a greater extent by networks like Fox News, and only slightly more subtly by networks like CNN and the BBC, whose coverage of Israeli aggression in Palestine often lacks the word ‘Occupation’.
+The war is ongoing, and it is waged consciously by those in power and unconsciously by regular government-trusting white Americans who are not unkind but who are made ignorant by the media and by their own blaring ethnocentrism.
+I generalize, and certainly, this is not the case for many Americans, but those who are better informed know full well that apart from themselves, the generalization holds.
+This war is waged by the military in Iraq, it is waged by drones in Pakistan and Yemen, it is waged by proxy against Palestine, it is waged by the police force in Ferguson and New York, and it is waged to a greater extent by networks like Fox News, and only slightly more subtly by networks like CNN and the BBC, whose coverage of Israeli aggression in Palestine often lacks the word ‘Occupation.’

-It is easy for Western viewers to consider these all different conflicts, but to the middle eastern mind – they are one and the same, and to many, the fact that you don’t see them does not eradicate your complicity, nor your accountability.
+It is easy for Western viewers to consider these all different conflicts, but to the middle eastern mind – they are one and the same.
+To many, the fact that you don’t see them does not eradicate your complicity nor your accountability.
 The Western countries, as they are referred to, by which we usually mean the United States and Europe, constantly claim, despite much evidence to the contrary, that they are true democracies.
-This claim, when heard by victims in Iraq, Pakistan, Afghanistan, and Palestine is tantamount to saying that the people of those countries support the injustices and atrocities committed in their names since that is what being a ‘democracy’ means.
+This claim, when heard by victims in Iraq, Pakistan, Afghanistan, and Palestine, is tantamount to saying that the people of those countries support the injustices and atrocities committed in their names since that is what being a ‘democracy’ means.